dariusjvc/zk-crosschain-besu-amoy/README.md

 ### 6. Trigger a Lock Event (Besu)
 Update the `besuBridgeAddress`.

-To simulate a token lock on Besu, run:
+To simulate token locking in Besu, open a new terminal and execute:

 ```bash
 npx hardhat run scripts/lockTokens.ts --network besu